South Africa's Superman

 A big day in Sri Lanka.
-Their life as the eighth Test-playing nation began today in Colombo with a one-off Test against England.
-Sri Lanka made a good fist of it too: England only managed a first-innings lead of five, and with Sri Lanka 167 for 3 in their second innings, things were getting interesting.
+Their life as the eighth Test-playing nation began in Colombo with a one-off Test against England.
+Sri Lanka made a good fist of it too: England only managed a first-innings lead of 5, and with Sri Lanka 167 for 3 in their second innings, things were getting interesting.
 Then John Emburey broke the habit of a lifetime and took a match-winning five-for, Sri Lanka lost seven wickets for eight runs, and England breezed home by seven wickets.
-An 18-year-old student called Arjuna Ranatunga was in the Sri Lankan side, and made 54 in the first innings.
+An 18-year-old student called Arjuna Ranatunga was in the Sri Lanka side, and made 54 in the first innings.

 Birth of the greatest wicketkeeper of all time, according to the greatest cricketer of all time.
 Australian Don Tallon was given the gloves in Don Bradman's slightly woolly XI, but disputes over Tallon's presence had nothing to do with his ability behind the stumps.
-In an age when keepers kept and batsmen scored runs, Tallon was able to get away with a batting average of 17 because he was so precise and deft a keeper.
+In an age when keepers kept and batters scored runs, Tallon was able to get away with a batting average of 17 because he was so precise and deft a keeper.
 His attacking style with the bat occasionally came off too, most notably when he hammered a run-a-minute 92 against England in Melbourne in 1946-47.
 He died in his native Queensland in 1984.

 The start of a one-off Test between Australia and England in Sydney, played on four separate wickets - one for each innings.
 The experiment was agreed as the game was a last-minute addition to the schedule because the best-of-three series had already been won by England.
 Australia triumphed by four wickets.